Piano For All Review: A Pro Pianist's Take on the Chord-First Approach

 As a professional pianist who's paid my dues in conservatories and smoky jazz clubs alike, I was intrigued, but skeptical.

 Could a chord-based method really deliver on its promises?
 Or is this just another case of overhyped e-learning?
-To find out, I dove into Pianoforall's ten ebooks and 24+ hours of video lessons.
+To find out, I dove into Pianoforall's ten eBooks and 24+ hours of video lessons.

 This isn't your average review full of affiliate links and empty praise.
 This is a pro pianist's assessment of whether Pianoforall's unconventional methods actually work, who they work for, and if they can truly hold a candle to the rigor of traditional training.